farukrafiqpathan-blip/faruk/README.md

 # faruk
-this is a demo file
+this is a demo remo this is the frist file